hasura/graphql-engine/docs/graphql/manual/guides/deployment/azure-container-instances-postgres.rst

 ---------------

-If your password contains special characters, check if they were URL encoded and given as the environment variables.
+If your password contains special characters, check if they were URL encoded and given as environment variables.
 Also check for proper escaping of these characters based on your shell.

 You can check the logs to see if the database credentials are proper and if